Port Walter: Climate

 Little Port Walter has an oceanic climate (Köppen Cfb) that borders a subpolar oceanic climate (Cfc), with only four months having average temperatures above 50 F. It receives an average annual precipitation of over 226 in and as such is the wettest permanent settlement in the United States and among the wettest in the world with lengthy climate records.
 As many as seventy-eight days per year see over 1 in of rain and/or snowfall per year, while in October 1974 69.23 in of rain fell and in January 1985 61.67 in.
 The record daily precipitation was 14.84 in on 6 December 1964.
 The driest month was February 1989 with 0.63 in, while the hottest day on record was August 12 of 1990 with 88 F and the coldest January 2 of 1966 with 0 F overnight.
 The heaviest snowfall in a month was 94.2 in in December 2001.
+Extreme snow was a headache for the canneries in Port Walter, as roof collapses were a constant threat.